 |Binomial name:||Ahaetulla nasuta|

-The Green Vine Snake is biologically termed as Ahaetulla in Sinhala language, or Ahaetulla Nasuta.
+The Green Vine Snake is biologically termed Ahaetulla in the Sinhala language, or Ahaetulla Nasuta.
 This tree snake is a slim snake, green in color.
-We see these snakes in India, Burma, Cambodia, Sri Lanka, Vietnam, Bangladesh, Thailand and Burma.
-Do not confuse it with the green vine snake biological name of which is Oxybelis Fulgidus, which you can see in the southern and central parts of America.
+We see these snakes in India, Burma, Cambodia, Sri Lanka, Vietnam, Bangladesh, Thailand, and Burma.
+Do not confuse it with the green vine snake’s biological name which is Oxybelis Fulgidus, which you can see in the southern and central parts of America.